ToLoveToFeel/BasicDataStructure/README.md

 ### How to install?

-Just download the .whl file, then enter the directory.
+Download the .whl file, then enter the directory where the .whl file is.
 Finally you can install the package with the command:

 ```
 pip install BasicDS-0.0.1.whl